AlexAntony3/glowbystef/README.md

 ![JS Validation](docs/jsvalidation.png)

-All React code was passed through linter and was found to relay with no errors.
+All JavaScript validations have been successfully passed; however, as I was using ES6, the notifications pertaining to features exclusive to ES6 can be disregarded, as they have no impact on the overall outcome.

 ### CSS validation